 See how this risk factor compares with other risk factors for breast cancer.

-Study selection criteria: Nested case-control studies with at least 300 breast cancer cases and pooled analyses.
+Study selection criteria: Prospective cohort studies and nested case-control studies with at least 300 breast cancer cases, and pooled analyses.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.